wetorek/bookshop/Readme.md

     - [ ] cart repository
     - [X] category repository
     - [ ] shop data repository
-    - [ ] feature in the future: how many books are available in location
+    - [ ] feature  to implement in the future: how many books are available in location